mmudgal756/pooja_portal_react/blueprint.md

 *   **Shopping Cart:** A shopping cart drawer displays the items added to the cart, the total price, and allows for item removal.
 *   **Quantity Management:** Users can increase or decrease the quantity of each item directly within the shopping cart.
 If an item's quantity is reduced to zero, it is automatically removed from the cart.
 *   **Checkout:** A checkout button is available in the shopping cart, leading to a future checkout process.

+### Admin Panel

+*   **Role-Based Access:** The admin panel is only accessible to users with the "Admin" role.
+The link to the admin panel is conditionally rendered in the header based on the user's role.
+*   **Tabbed Interface:** The admin panel uses a tabbed interface to switch between managing products and Anushtan.
+*   **CRUD Operations:** The admin panel provides full CRUD (Create, Read, Update, Delete) functionality for both products and Anushtan.
+*   **Reusable Components:** The admin panel is built with reusable components, including a generic table (`AdminTable`) and a generic dialog for creating and editing items (`AdminDialog`).

 ### Backend Integration